Research links, and a few tips, for visual resources and old media. Part of Cutlock & Co’s Research links set of pages. Further suggestions welcome.

 - A Vision of Britain through time has an old maps section, and lots of historical info on places.

-- The Old Maps Online is “an easy-to-use gateway to historical maps in libraries around the world”.
+- Old Maps Online is “an easy-to-use gateway to historical maps in libraries around the world”.

 - Peoples Collection Wales has a locate section where you can view old Ordnance Survey maps, 1st to 4th Edition (1868 to 1954).

-- National Library of Scotland Maps Section has been putting online a range of maps from across the UK: England and Wales 6 inch OS 1842-1952 – see current counties covered (at April 2015 includes Buckinghamshire, Essex, Kent, London, Surrey and Sussex).
+- National Library of Scotland Maps Section has been putting online a range of maps from across the UK.
+This includes Ordnance Survey, with for instance their England and Wales 6 inch 1842-1952 series, and a counties index list.
 Plus their very detailed 5 feet to a mile 1890s London maps.

 - Rail Map online – Historic railways, railroads and tramways.